Azure Firewall Premium features

 - Disabled: The signature isn't enabled on your firewall.

-- Alert: You'll receive alerts when suspicious traffic is detected.
+- Alert: You receive alerts when suspicious traffic is detected.

-- Alert and Deny: You'll receive alerts and suspicious traffic will be blocked.
-Few signature categories are defined as “Alert Only”, therefore by default, traffic matching their signatures won't be blocked even though IDPS mode is set to “Alert and Deny”.
+- Alert and Deny: You receive alerts and suspicious traffic is blocked.
+Few signature categories are defined as “Alert Only”, therefore by default, traffic matching their signatures isn't blocked even though IDPS mode is set to “Alert and Deny”.
 Customers may override this by customizing these specific signatures to “Alert and Deny” mode.

 Note: IDPS alerts are available in the portal via network rule log query.

-- Low: An abnormal event is one that doesn't normally occur on a network or Informational events are logged.
+- Low (priority 3): An abnormal event is one that doesn't normally occur on a network or Informational events are logged.
 Probability of attack is low.

-- High: The attack signatures indicate that an attack of a severe nature is being launched.
+- High (priority 1): The attack signatures indicate that an attack of a severe nature is being launched.
 There's little probability that the packets have a legitimate purpose.

 |Direction||The traffic direction for which the signature is applied.